 Businesses can now video chat, send voice messages, broadcast real time with Facebook Live, create events and much more.
-Although the best way to be successful with Facebook marketing is to invest in advertising, businesses can still leverage Facebook’s free tools, starting with creating a Page and publishing engaging content.
+Although the best way to be successful with Facebook marketing is to invest in facebook advertising in Singapore, businesses can still leverage Facebook’s free tools, starting with creating a Page and publishing engaging content.
 Connecting with other businesses on Facebook (liking, commenting, re-sharing) as your own business can also be an effective way to build community and reciprocity with other businesses, as well as reach potential buyers in other places they are spending time.

 Facebook offers excellent free marketing training for businesses in the form of 50 eLearning modules at Facebook Blueprint.

 Facebook is constantly evolving and giving businesses new ways to connect with their audience.
 Because of its immense user base, data and targeting options, it can be considered the most powerful marketing platform in the world.